-3.9.5 Where an existing off-site primary school is to be extended or upgraded, the cost per place multiplier including Location Factor will be used to calculate a contribution.

-Where the development creates a requirement for a new on-site school, the developer will be expected to pay the full cost of construction, including design fees and charges, furniture and equipment and provide the site free of charge, as the cost per place multiplier is based only on the average of new build costs and extension costs and not the full cost of building new whole schools.
-In certain instances the combined effects of up to 5 development proposals create a requirement for a new school to serve developments, developers will expected to contribute to the land and the full cost of building new whole school as proportionate to each development.

-The space and accommodation requirements will be calculated by reference to the maximum areas as outlined in the latest DfE school area guidelines.
+- 3.11.6 Where an existing off-site school is to be extended or upgraded, the Extension cost per place multiplier (including Location Factor) will be used to calculate a contribution. - 3.11.7 Where the development creates a requirement for a new on-site school, whilst a New School cost per place multiplier has been quoted below, this is intended as a guide only, as where the development creates a requirement for a new on-site school, the developer will be expected to pay the full cost of delivering the finished school, including design fees and charges, construction, furniture and equipment, any costs associated with the site and to provide the site free of charge, as the cost per place multiplier is based only on the average of new build costs and extension costs and not the full cost of building new whole schools.
+In certain instances where the combined effects of two or more proposals create a requirement for a new school to serve the developments, developers will be expected to contribute to the land and the full cost of building the whole new school as proportionate to each development. - 3.11.8 The space and accommodation requirements will be calculated by reference to the maximum areas as outlined in the latest DfE school area guidelines.
 The specification will also need to comply with current Council design, build and space requirements, meet best practice for the type of school and Government advice on design and environmental issues.
 This would also apply if it was agreed that the developer could provide the additional accommodation in kind rather than make a financial contribution.

-- 3.9.6 A formula is set out for the calculation and the following paragraphs and tables provide a breakdown of the expected planning obligations costs the developer will in most cases have to meet.
-The elements in the formulae below will be subject to annual review in line with government guidance and where new or updated information becomes available from relevant government or Council departments that update current use values or cost indicators, the Council will make amendments to levels of contribution on this basis. - 3.9.7 The cost per place multiplier is based on the assessment made by the Government of the cost of building a primary school place in 2008-09, updated by applying the latest Royal Institute of Chartered Surveyors (RICS) Building Cost Information Service (BCIS) All-in Tender Price Index.
-Also the DfE issue a Location Factor for each Local Authority which is derived from the Building Cost Information Service (BCIS) run by the Royal Institute of Chartered Surveyors (RICS).
-This Location Factor is applied to the cost per place multiplier to arrive at the cost of providing a place in Bath and North East Somerset.
-This multiplier will be reviewed annually and may be updated every financial year. - 3.9.8 The current cost per place multiplier that will be used when calculating contributions is as follows:
+- 3.11.9 A formula is set out for the calculation and the following paragraphs and tables provide a breakdown of the expected planning obligations costs the developer will in most cases have to meet.
+The elements in the formulae below will be subject to annual review in line with government guidance and where new or updated information becomes available from relevant government or Council departments that update current use values or cost indicators, the Council will make amendments to levels of contribution on this basis. - 3.11.10 The cost per place multipliers are based on the findings of the National School Delivery Cost Benchmarking Study (latest published report May 2021).
+Also, the Location Factor for each Local Authority which is derived from the Building Cost Information Service (BCIS) run by the Royal Institute of Chartered Surveyors (RICS).
+The relevant Location Factor for this Local Authority is applied to each cost per place multiplier to arrive at the cost of providing a place in Bath and North East Somerset.
+This multiplier will be reviewed annually with reference to the National School Delivery Benchmarking Study and may be updated every financial year. - 3.11.11 The current cost per place multipliers that will be used when calculating contributions are as follows: